App version: 0.1.0

 What Is Inventory Financing?

-Inventory financing is an asset-based loan or inventory line of credit that a business can use to purchase more inventory, maintain consistent cash flow, or support working capital.
-The inventory your business purchases serves as collateral and lenders offer financing based on a percentage of that inventory’s value (typically 20% to 65%).
-If you default on the inventory loan or line of credit, the lender can seize the inventory that you’ve used as collateral.
-As an example, let’s say you own a wholesale clothing business that serves a wide variety of retailers.
-As a wholesaler, you have to keep inventory stocked and ready, so that your customers can access products they need in a timely manner.
+Let’s say you own a wholesale clothing business that serves a wide variety of retailers.
 You expect sales to increase dramatically during the holidays and need to purchase twice as much inventory as usual to cover demand.
 But, how can you afford to purchase that much inventory while still maintaining healthy cash flow in your business?In a situation like the one described above, inventory financing may be helpful.
 Let’s say it will cost you $500,000 to purchase the inventory you need to prepare for the seasonal spike in sales.
-You find an inventory financing lender who approves you for loan at 50% of the inventory’s value.
+You find an inventory financing lender who approves you for a loan at 50% of the inventory’s value.
 The lender advances $250,000 for you to use towards the inventory purchases and other business expenses.
-You then use the revenue generated from your holiday sales to pay back the lender.Because of the flexibility and cash availability inventory financing can offer, it’s a popular option for businesses that are seasonal and/or often have large amounts of physical assets.
-Since lenders place a lot of weight on the value of the inventory when evaluating loan applications, you may also find that inventory loans are easier to qualify for compared to other small business loans.
-However, when choosing whether or not to pursue inventory financing, there are a few important things to keep in mind:
+You then use the revenue generated from your holiday sales to pay back the lender.Because of the flexibility and cash availability inventory financing can offer, it’s a popular option for businesses that are seasonal and/or have large amounts of physical assets.
+Since lenders place a lot of weight on the value of the inventory when evaluating loan applications, you may also find that inventory loans are easier to qualify for compared to other types of small business loansHowever, when choosing whether or not to pursue inventory financing, there are a few important things to keep in mind:

 • If your inventory has low turnover, lenders may not be as willing to offer financing.

-• Since the lender would need to resell the inventory to recoup any losses, certain types of more risk-averse lenders (e.g. banks) may be less likely to offer inventory financing—if they offer it at all.
+• Since the lender would need to resell the inventory to recoup any losses, certain types of more risk-averse lenders (e.g. banks) may be less likely to offer inventory financing — if they offer it at all.

 • Inventory’s value can depreciate over time, creating a greater loss for lenders (if they need to sell it).
 Therefore, lenders may calculate inventory loan or line of credit amounts using your inventory’s liquidation value, which is likely lower than its current purchase price.

 At the end of the day, it’s important to weigh all your financing options carefully so you can make a solid financial decision for your business.
+Recommended: How to Get Fast Business Loans

 What Is an Inventory Loan vs. Inventory Line of Credit?